 Ashlee Dobbe is an Orthopaedic Surgeon with a subspecialty interest and training in Paediatric orthopaedics.
 She is an active member of Kelowna Bone & Joint Health providing elective and orthopaedic trauma care.
 She completed her medical degree at the University of British Columbia before moving to Edmonton to complete her orthopaedic residency at the University of Alberta.
 She then returned to Vancouver where she spent one year completing a Paediatric Orthopaedic fellowship at BC Children’s Hospital followed by a year in Sydney, Australia where she completed a second Paediatric Orthopaedic fellowship at Westmead Children’s Hospital.
 Her training has provided her with extensive exposure to all areas of pediatric orthopaedics as well as additional training in knee arthroscopy.

-Dr. Dobbe treats a number of pediatric orthopaedics problems from throughout the Interior as well as some sports knee related injuries.
+Dr. Dobbe treats a number of pediatric orthopaedics problems from throughout the Interior as well as foot and ankle and some sports knee related injuries.
 She is currently an active Clinical faculty member at UBC, involved with medical student and resident teaching, and also participating in clinical research.

 Education, Training, Credentials